zaiisao/Documentation/en/Real-time-Messaging/rtm_invite_oc.md

 The steps to send a call invitation are as follows:

-1. The caller creates the `AgoraRtmLocalInvitation` by calling `createLocalInvitation`; at the same time, the lifecycle of the `AgoraRtmLocalInvitation` begins.
+1. The caller creates the `AgoraRtmLocalInvitation` by calling `initWithCalleeId`; at the same time, the lifecycle of the `AgoraRtmLocalInvitation` begins.
 2. The caller sends a call invitation by calling `sendLocalInvitation`.
 The lifecycle of the `AgoraRtmRemoteInvitation` begins as the callee receives the `remoteInvitationReceived` callback, and then the caller receives the `localInvitationReceivedByPeer` callback.